eerieA/ut-cam-sync/Assets/CameraViewSync/README.md

 # CamViewSync – Camera Piloting for Unity Scene View

-CamViewSync is a lightweight Unity Editor extension that lets you **pilot any selected camera using the Scene View**.
+CamViewSync is a lightweight Unity Editor extension that lets you pilot any selected camera using the Scene View.
 This gives you intuitive control over camera positioning, inspired by Unreal Engine's camera piloting system.

 ## Features

-- Sync Scene View to a selected in-scene Camera
+- Sync a selected in-scene Camera to the Scene View camera
 - Real-time transform updates while you move around
 - Undo/redo support for camera movement
 - State persists between domain reloads and editor restarts

 ## How to Use

-1. Select a GameObject with a `Camera` component.
+First select a GameObject with a `Camera` component, then there are 2 options.

+### Option 1: Using the Toolbar Overlay (Recommended)

+1. Open the **Scene View** window.
+2. Click the CVS button on Unity Scene View's overlay toolbar to open the CVS overlay toolbar.
+   - *Or click the **Overlay menu** (the vertical dots) button in the top-left of the Scene View tab, and enable "Camera View Sync" to open the toolbar.*
+3. In the opened toolbar, click the 🎥 **Start Piloting** button to begin syncing with the selected camera.
+4. To stop piloting, click the 🛑 **Stop Piloting** button.

+> The toolbar icon can also be pinned for quick access, and will reflect the current piloting state.

+### Option 2: Using the Menu

-2. Go to `Tools → Camera View Sync → Start Piloting`.
+1. Go to `Tools → Camera View Sync → Start Piloting`.
-3. Move around in the Scene view, and the selected camera will follow.
+2. Move around in the Scene view, and the selected camera will follow.
-4. To stop piloting, use `Tools → Camera Pilot → Stop Piloting`.
+3. Use `Tools → Camera View Sync → Stop Piloting` to stop.

 ## Compatibility